isomerpages/mol-services/designoptions/00a-move-house(accordion).md

   - title: Register as a Buyer
     content: |
-      Upon registering your <a href="https://services2.hdb.gov.sg/webapp/BB31AWDashboardWeb/BB31PLogin.jsp" target="_blank">Intent to Buy</a>, you will know if you can:
+      Upon registering your <a href="https://services2.hdb.gov.sg/webapp/BB31AWDashboardWeb/BB31PLogin.jsp" target="_blank">Intent to Buy</a>, you will know whether you can:
         - Buy a HDB resale flat
         - Apply for which housing grants
-        - Apply for HDB housing loan (if you intend to loan from HDB)
+        - Apply for HDB housing loan (if you intend to loan from HDB)<br>

-      *Do note that your Intent to Buy is valid for 12 months.
-You will need to reapply if there is no resale application submitted within this period.*
+        *Do note that your Intent to Buy is valid for 12 months and you need to reapply if no resale application is submitted.*
   - title: Evaluate Suitable Flat Options
     content: |
       When evaluating options,